Frequently Asked Questions about Fantasia frog and graphic design

 Q – Is the cover I am purchasing for Print?

-A – Not unless you specify that as what you need.
-We offer High Resolution covers and can create a print cover for you using specific measurements through sites such as Createspace, Lightning Source, Got Print, and Vistaprint.
-Print covers start at $80.00.
+A – Not unless you specify that is what you need.
+We offer High Resolution covers and can create a print cover for you using specific measurements through sites such as KDP, Lightning Source, Got Print, Vistaprint, Lulu, & Ingram Spark.
+Print covers start at $80.00 which includes the ebook.
+To do up a print cover from an ebook that you are providing, we charge $30.00 plus the the cost of any additional images we might need to purchase, though we rarely need to buy more.

 A – Because it is an artist’s work, the copyright remains with the cover artist.
 That said, you are allowed to use the cover to promote your book.
-The only limitations are the amount of print items you can create with the product, and that depends on the image license from the photostock site.
+Some limitations do apply though, such as the amount of print items you can create with the product, and that depends on the image license from the photostock site.
 Visit here: http://www.acm.uiuc.edu/~troys2/tutorials/copyright.html for more information on the subject

 A – No. Once a cover, premade or custom designed, has been sold, we take it out of our inventory.
 Most Photostock image licenses do not allow for multiple uses, but we also feel it is better to have an original cover for each book.

-A – Most often we do up one or two versions of a cover.
+A – Most often we do up one or two versions of a cover using pieces of the design mockups.
 A fair amount of work can go in to each version, so those more than likely will be altered to some degree and placed in the premades section.
-Most of our premade covers stem from inspiration - having seen two or more images that work well together.
+That said, most of our premade covers stem from inspiration – having seen two or more images that work well together.

-Q - What the various sizes are good for:
+Q – What are the various sizes are good for?:

 200×300, 300 x 450, & 432×648 = amazon/goodreads/blog posts